Albert0i/RU204/article.md

 EXPLAIN SELECT * FROM Users WHERE Age > 30;
 ```

-Indexes when used discreetly and conscientiously boost up your performance.
+Indexes when used discreetly and conscientiously can boost up your performance.
 I'm furiously obstinate to separate storage and access because very bit of resource should count on modern application system.

 #### Section 4